Structured prior distributions for the covariance matrix in latent factor models: Applications

-The structured increasing shrinkage process prior is built on a series of assumptions of conditional independence.
-As a consequence, the expectation of $\matr{\Delta}$ is diagonal, irrespective of the priors assigned to its hyperparameters.
+The SIS process prior for $\matr{\Lambda}$ is built on a series of assumptions of conditional independence.
+As a consequence, the expectation of the shared variation matrix $\matr{\Delta}$ is diagonal, irrespective of the priors assigned to its hyperparameters.
 Moreover, every factor loading $\lambda_{ij}$ has a spike-and-slab distribution in which the meta-covariates only enter through the logit of the spike probability.
 As such, there is no mechanism for incorporating the rich information on evolutionary relationships that is expressed through the phylogenetic tree.